superbrothers/kubernetes-docs/kubectl_wait.md

       --allow-missing-template-keys   If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
       --field-selector string         Selector (field query) to filter on, supports '=', '==', and '!='.(e.g. --field-selector key1=value1,key2=value2).
 The server only supports a limited number of field queries per type.
   -f, --filename strings              identifying the resource.
       --for string                    The condition to wait on: [delete|condition=condition-name].
+The default status value of condition-name is true, you can set false with condition=condition-name=false
   -h, --help                          help for wait
       --local                         If true, annotation will NOT contact api-server but run locally.
   -o, --output string                 Output format.
 One of: json|yaml|name|go-template|go-template-file|template|templatefile|jsonpath|jsonpath-as-json|jsonpath-file.
   -R, --recursive                     Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory. (default true)
   -l, --selector string               Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)
+      --show-managed-fields           If true, keep the managedFields when printing objects in JSON or YAML format.
       --template string               Template string or path to template file to use when -o=go-template, -o=go-template-file.
 The template format is golang templates [http://golang.org/pkg/text/template/#pkg-overview].
       --timeout duration              The length of time to wait before giving up.
 Zero means check once and don't wait, negative means wait for a week. (default 30s)
 ```